COMMON HURDLES!

 What are your payment terms?

-For furniture we only ask for a deposit of 30% at the time of ordering (which is less than many similar companies who ask for a minimum of 50% deposit), with the balance payable prior to delivery.
+For furniture we only ask for a deposit of 30% at the time of ordering, with the balance payable prior to delivery.
 Accessories which are custom made are paid for in the same way.
 Accessories not custom made are payable in full when you order.
+In all the years we have been in this business, we've never fallen out with anyone over these arrangements.

 How do we pay?

-By credit card or debit card (online, by phone or at our showroom), cheque or BACS transfer.
+By credit card or debit card (online, by phone or at our showroom), cheque (cheques require 10 banking days to clear) or BACS transfer.

-How long does it for our order to be completed?
+How long does it take for our order to be completed?

-Furniture is custom made to your specification and, as a rough guide, takes about 8-12 weeks from the date of ordering.
-Quite often we finish items ahead of this period.
-Carved furniture tends to take longer for obvious reasons.
 Accessories which are custom made can take between 3 to 10 weeks depending on what they are.
 Accessories which are not custom made can be ready for delivery between immediate and 4 weeks.
-We will always endeavour to dispatch in-stock items within 0-3 days from order.
-Fulfilment of any bespoke order is largely dependent on our workshops workload at the time and availability of stock, so please do contact us if you require a more accurate and current forecast of delivery times for specific items.
+We will always endeavour to dispatch in-stock items within 0-3 working days from order.

 What happens if we change our mind on the specification part way through an order?